 Rampur hydroelectric power project details

-The Rampur power plant is designed to work in tandem with the upstream 1,500MW Nathpa Jhakri project, and will comprise a head race tunnel, tail race tunnel, penstocks, power house, power evacuation system, and other components.
+The Rampur power plant works in tandem with the upstream 1,500MW Nathpa Jhakri project and comprises headrace tunnel, tailrace tunnel, penstocks, powerhouse, power evacuation system, and other components.

-RHEP will not involve the construction of a dam or reservoir or a de-silting chamber as it utilises the desilted water from NJHEP.
-Both the RHEP and NJHEP plants will run in tandem and will be operated by a Tandem Operating System (TOS) comprising a simulator for simulating the upstream and downstream hydropower plants.
+RHEP uses the desilted water from NJHEP, which eliminated the need for the construction of a dam or reservoir or a de-silting chamber.
+Both RHEP and NJHEP plants run in tandem and are operated by a Tandem Operating System (TOS), comprising a simulator for simulating the upstream and downstream hydropower plants.

-The discharged water from NJHEP is carried downstream through a 15km concrete lined underground head-race tunnel to the steel penstocks.
-The penstocks will have a diameter of 5.4m each and will deliver water to drive the six turbines installed in the powerhouse.
+The discharged water from NJHEP is carried downstream through a 15km concrete-lined underground head-race tunnel to the steel penstocks.
+The penstocks have a diameter of 5.4m each and deliver water to drive the six turbines installed in the powerhouse.

-The powerhouse at Rampur HEP will be located at surface and is being constructed on the left bank of the River Satluj, near Bael Village.
+The powerhouse at Rampur HEP is located at the surface and was constructed on the left bank of the River Satluj near Bael Village.

-The power generated at the plant will be transferred to the northern grid by looping in looping out of the 400kV Jhakri-Nalagarh double circuit line at Duttnagar.
+The power generated at the plant is transferred to the northern grid by looping in looping out of the 400kV Jhakri-Nalagarh double circuit line at Duttnagar.

-The Rampur power plant will consist of six vertical axis Francis turbine units of 68.67MW each, supplied by BHEL.
-The turbines will have a speed of 214.3 rpm and will be operated with a net design head of 119.1m.
+The Rampur power plant consists of six vertical axis Francis turbine units of 68.67MW each, supplied by BHEL.
+The turbines have a speed of 214.3 rpm and are operated with a net design head of 119.1m.

-The plant pincludes six generator units having a power capacity of 83.93 MVA each.
+The plant includes six generator units with a power capacity of 83.93 MVA each.

 Construction of Rampur hydroelectric power plant

-The project will be finance through 70% debt and 30% equity.
+The project was financed through 70% debt and 30% equity.
 The World Bank provided $400m loan facility for the plant.

 BHEL was awarded a contract in September 2008 for providing the electro-mechanical equipment package for the Rampur hydroelectric project.
-The package includes provision of Francis turbines with matching synchronous generators, digital governors, microprocessor-based controls, monitoring and protection system, switchyard and 400kV GIS, and other associated equipments.
+The package includes the provision of Francis turbines with matching synchronous generators, digital governors, microprocessor-based controls, monitoring and protection system, switchyard and 400kV GIS, and other associated equipment.

-The construction contract worth INR 8.06bn ($182m approximately) was awarded to a joint venture of Gammon India and Patel Engineering in February 2007.
-The contractual scope includes the construction of the head race tunnel, surge shaft, and the power house.
+The construction contract worth Rs8.06bn ($182m approximately) was awarded to a joint venture of Gammon India and Patel Engineering in February 2007.
+The contract included the construction of the headrace tunnel, surge shaft, and the powerhouse.